rstacruz/remount/docs/api.md

 Remount doesn't use Shadow DOM by default.
 To enable it, pass the `shadow: true` option.

-Shadow DOM mode is only available when Remount is using Custom Elements (check `Remount.adapterName`).
+Shadow DOM mode is only available when Remount is using Custom Elements (check [getStrategy()] below).

 [The Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) should be available anywhere custom elements are, but keep in mind that your React elements will be "hidden" from JavaScript.
 Depending on your situation, this may be a good or bad thing.